SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 >
 > WE'LL BE TOGETHER.

 <br><i>He was close to me now and I could feel his gaze upon me.
-He put his hand on my shoulder, metallic as it was.</i>
+He put his hand on my shoulder, metallic though it was.</i>

 #### TRELAINE